s-light/slight_PlainTime/README.md

 # slight_PlainTime
-Arduino library with very simple / basic time / clock formating helpers.
+Arduino library with very simple / basic time / clock formatting helpers.

 this is really a very simple basic wrapper..